deepanshu79/Minesweeper/README.md

 minesweeper.py : Implements the logic behind the minesweeper game.

-runner.py : Implements the graphical interface of the game.
+runner.py : Implements the user interface of the game.

-requirements.txt : Mentions the requirement for running the game.